 How to register a vineyard in the UK and details of vineyard categorisation.

-All vineyards over 0.1 hectare (approximately a quarter of an acre) in size are required to be registered with the Food Standards Agency.
-Owners must register their vines no later than 6 months after planting them and must notify the FSA of subsequent changes.
+Vineyards over 0.1 hectare (approximately a quarter of an acre) must be registered.
+Owners must register their vines no later than 6 months after planting and must notify the FSA of any changes.

 We have further guidance on setting up a wine business.